CLARIAH/COW/docs/index.rst

 ..
 Install the required packages::

-..   pip install -r requirements.txt
+..   pip3 install -r requirements.txt

 ..
 Change directory to ``src``, and optionally replace the author in the ``config.py`` with your own data.
 When following the instructions in the next section always replace ``cow_tool`` with `python csvw_tool.py` when writing in the terminal (or Command Prompt).